-– If you have an outline of a case study you would like to write, you can submit a Case Proposal Form and submit it via Scholar One.
+If you only have the outline of a case study you’d like to write, please complete a Case Proposal Form and submit it via Scholar One.

-Most case studies also have additional teaching notes called ‘Exploring the Case’.
-If you are submitting a completed case study, please also complete the Exploring the Case template
+Please note: Most case studies also have additional teaching notes called ‘Exploring the Case’.
+If you are submitting a completed case study, please also complete the Exploring the Case template with your submission.

 If you are a person or an organisation that has a story to tell or good case material, but not the resources or skills to turn it into a finalised case study, CABI can arrange for your case to be written.
 Complete the Case Proposal Form and return to email@example.com